Everybody Sing (film): Music

-The musical numbers were staged by Dave Gould, except for "Quainty, Dainty Me", which was staged by Seymour Felix; the dance director was Val Raset.
-Fanny Brice's dancing was doubled by Iola Cochran.
+The musical performances were staged by Dave Gould, except for "Quainty, Dainty Me", staged by Seymour Felix; the dance director was Val Raset.
+Brice's dancing was doubled by Iola Cochran.

-Production
+Production notes

-Working titles for the film were "The Ugly Ducking" – a reference to Garland's character – and "Swing Fever".
-Principal photography took place from September 2–3, and then late September to December 21, 1937.
-Retakes took place January 8–10, 1938.
+Working titles for Everybody Sing were The Ugly Ducking – a reference to Garland's character – and Swing Fever.
+Principal photography took place from September 2-3, and then late September to December 21, 1937, with retakes on January 8-10, 1938.

-After a stalled career, this was one of the films marking the picking up of momentum in Judy Garland's ascent to stardom.
-Following the sensational audience reaction to her singing "You Made Me Love You" to a picture of Clark Gable in Broadway Melody of 1938 (1937), she was rushed into shooting two films back to back, Thoroughbreds Don't Cry (1937) and this film, which was held for later release.
+After a stalled career, this was one of the films marking the picking up of momentum in Garland's ascent to stardom.
+Following the sensational audience reaction to her performance of "You Made Me Love You" to a picture of Clark Gable in Broadway Melody of 1938 (1937), she was rushed into shooting two films back to back, Thoroughbreds Don't Cry (1937) and this film, which was held for later release.

+Everybody Sing was Jones' final film for MGM, and the first MGM appearance by Woolley.